SEB-9-BH/react-state-management/the-use-state-hook/README.md

 ## Objects

-When you have more complex related information, such as user details, an object might be the most efficient way to store it.
+When you have more complex related information, such as user details or a form, an object might be the most efficient way to store it.

 ```jsx
 const [user, setUser] = useState({